Bhavin1018/Fluxion/README.md

 ## Core Concepts

-ReactFlow is built around these core concepts:
+Fluxion is built around these core concepts:

 ### Store